Mihonarium/moratorium.ai/docs/intro.md

 Once gradient descent starts finding smart and agentic enough systems, we’re in trouble if we haven’t yet figured out how to make the gradient descent search for aligned systems.

-If someone throws enough compute at training AI to find something agentic and smarter than humans, but the technical alignment problem isn't yet solved, it seems reasonable to expect that shortly afterwards humans lose control and all biological life on Earth ceases to exist.
+If someone throws enough compute at training AI to find something agentic and smarter than humans, but the technical alignment problem isn't yet solved, it seems reasonable to expect that shortly afterwards, humans lose control and all biological life on Earth ceases to exist.
 According to some researchers, a significant portion of the matter in the visible universe is likely to be used for something random that happens to max out the AI’s utility function.

 If a system is better than you at science, at persuading people, at finding software and hardware vulnerabilities, at predicting the consequences of actions, and at seeing potential threats, and if it wants to shape the future of the universe and it doesn’t care about you, then you’re made of atoms it can and successfully use for something else.
 (And if you can launch another AGI with different goals, or try to turn off all the electricity, this is a threat it’ll see and prevent.)